WHAT IS A CULTURE OF PEACE

 You can take a course, Activating a Culture of Peace, for free on the website of International Cities of Peace by registering here.

-Video: From the Culture of War to the Culture of Peace by David Adams, former director at UNESCO who drafted the culture of peace resolution that was sent to the United Nations.
+Video: From the Culture of War to the Culture of Peace by David Adams, a former director at UNESCO who drafted the culture of peace resolution that was sent to the United Nations.

 Return to home page